siserin/blind9/doc/arm/introduction.rst

 in various environments.
 Information in *Chapter 3* is *task-oriented* in its presentation and is organized functionally, to aid in the process of installing the BIND 9 software.
-The task-oriented section is followed by *Chapters 4 through 11*, which contain more advanced concepts that the system administrator may need for implementing certain options.
-The contents of *Chapter 12* are organized as in a reference manual to aid in the ongoing maintenance of the software. *Chapter 13* addresses security considerations, and *Chapter 14* contains troubleshooting help.
+The task-oriented section is followed by *Chapter 4*, which is organized as a reference manual to aid in the ongoing maintenance of the software. *Chapter 5* contains more advanced concepts that the system administrator may need for implementing certain options. *Chapter 6* addresses security considerations, and *Chapter 7* contains troubleshooting help.
 The main body of the document is followed by several *appendices* which contain useful reference information, such as a *bibliography* and historic information related to BIND and the Domain Name System.